Hematospermia: Neoplasm

 Some neoplasms of the genitourinary system may present with haematospermia.
 Malignant causes of haematospermia include; prostate cancer, testicular or epididymal tumours, seminal vesicle carcinoma (rarely), and urethral tumour.
 Lymphomas and leukaemias may also feature haematospermia as symptom.

 Prostate

 Various prostate pathologies (including prostatitis, calculi (stones), cysts, benign prostatic hyperplasia, bacterial infection, etc.) may result in blood occurring in the ejaculate.

 Other

-Systemic conditions like malignant hypertension, liver dysfunction, or bleeding disorders, and amyloidosis may sometimes present with haematospermia as symptom.
+Systemic conditions like malignant hypertension, liver dysfunction, or bleeding disorders, and amyloidosis may sometimes be present with hematospermia as symptom.
 Trauma to the region may also cause the condition.
-Additionally, structural anomalies of genitourinary anatomy (e.g. vascular anomalies, polyps, urethral malformations, etc.) may result in haematospermia as symptom.
+Additionally, structural anomalies of genitourinary anatomy (e.g. vascular anomalies, polyps, urethral malformations, etc.) may result in hematospermia as symptom.

-Excessive sex or masturbation, prolonged sexual abstinence, interrupted sex, and certain sexual behaviours may also result in (mostly isolated events of) haematospermia.
+Excessive sex or masturbation, prolonged sexual abstinence, interrupted sex, and certain sexual behaviours may also result in (mostly isolated events of) hematospermia.

 Unknown

 The exact cause cannot be determined in up to 70% of patients.

 Diagnosis

 The main focus of an evaluation should be to determine its cause (if possible) and rule out infection and malignancy.
 It is important to rule out pseudo-haematospermia where blood originates from the partner during intercourse.